Wonghopper/Wonghopper.github.io/prose.md

 _Code_

 We can see from this most states also have an upward trend, though to varying degrees.
-To illustrate differences in location we can show the mean BMI per state on a map.
+To illustrate differences in BMI per location we can show the mean BMI per state on a map.

 _Code_

 To try and see what might be causing the upward trend, we want to look at the behavior questions over time.
-To do this we will create a function that takes in a question name, calculates the percentage of students who answered affirmative, and return the years and percentages.
+To do this we will create a function that takes in a question name, calculates the percentage of students who answered affirmative and return the years and percentages.
 We can thus graph the percentage of students who drank milk daily, ate vegetables daily, drank soda daily, and who ate breakfast daily.

 _Code_

-There appears to be a downwards trend vegetable and milk consumption, but also a similar trend in soda consumption.
+There appears to be a downward trend in vegetable and milk consumption, but also a similar trend in soda consumption.
 Perhaps wit would be more useful to create a model that predicted BMI based on these variables.
 That might give us a better sense of which behaviors are more relevant.

 ## Developing a Model